kennyphan02/Coding-Notes/Kotlin/Building a Tip Calculator App.md

 - xmlns: - XML name space - each line defines a vocabulary for attributes related to those words
 - android: - android name space - marks attributes that are defined by the android system
 - All of the attributes in the layout XML begin with one of those namespaces

+- EditText - allows user to input text and edit text
+- Children of the ConstraintLayout must have constraints implemented.